top of page

 Those little quirks only added to its charm.
 Nothing was so delicate that we had to tiptoe around and that was freeing in itself.
 It was a good, no-frills family bach where everything had a purpose but nothing felt too precious.
 It was a place made to be used, enjoyed, and truly lived in.
 The kids were the first to break the quiet, racing through the house as if they'd just unlocked a new adventure.
 They darted from room to room eager to claim their sleeping spots.

-It was one of those houses where you could sense the history in every corner.
+It was a house where you could sense the history in every corner.
 The woodwork had a warm, lived-in glow, and the retro kitchen looked like it had fuelled countless family dinners and afternoon teas (with no doubt a few spills along the way).
 I loved how real it felt; nothing was polished or fancy, just a space that had been well-loved over time.

 ree